mayel/docs.coopcloud.tech/docs/faq.md

 ## What about `$alternative`?

 We have various technical critiques of other similar projects which are already up-and-running in the ecosystem as they don't necessarily meet our needs as a small tech co-op.
-However, the Cooperative Cloud isn't meant to be a replacement for these others projects.
+However, the Co-op Cloud isn't meant to be a replacement for these others projects.
 Here is a short overview of the pros/cons we see and how that relates to our goals here.

 ### Cloudron